Have Israel and Iran agreed to a ceasefire? What we know

 Iran’s top security body said on Tuesday it had agreed to the truce.
 The Supreme National Security Council, however, added Tehran does not trust Israel and has its “hands on the trigger”, ready to “deliver a decisive … response to any violating act”.

 Sheikh Mohammed, who is also Qatar’s foreign minister, urged all parties to abide by the ceasefire brokered by the Trump administration.
-“Washington has asked us to communicate with Iran to determine its openness to a ceasefire,” he said.
+Sheikh Mohammed said Qatar, on the request of the US, reached out to Iran to help mediate the Israel-Iran ceasefire.

 Al Jazeera’s Ali Hashem said that Qatar played a mediation role, helping to bring this [conflict] to an end.